We may receive compensation when you click on links to products from our partners.

 Feeling like your job is a dead-end?
 Or maybe you are trying to figure out what your college major should be to position yourself for the best career.
 According to Purdue University, approximately 40% of college students change their major at least once (and some change their major several times).
 There are also a large number of people who are displaced every year when their industry declines (or disappears).
 Whatever your reason, today’s list of “Hot Careers” will help you decide where you should focus on a Hot Career.

-What They Do – Marketing specialists help companies analyze out what sells best.
-They analyze market data, buying trends and gaps in the market.
+What They Do – Marketing specialists help companies analyze what sells best.
+They analyze market data, buying trends, and gaps in the market.
 They also help determine price points on products.
 They analyze demographic data, look at competitors and help determine strategies around how best to market products.

 Education Requirements – A college degree is required and you should pick a university that has a degree program in marketing or market research.
 Math and analytical skills are key as well as understanding how to leverage computer and software-related analysis/research tools.
 Internships, while you are in college, will also help.

 What They Do – Financial analysts provide financial analysis and guidance to businesses and individuals making investment decisions.
 They assess the performance of stocks, bonds, and other types of investments.
-They also provide internal support for business financial review, analysis, and forecasting.
-Financial Analysts can play many roles – Securities Analysts, Investment Analysts, and Ratings Analysts.
-They typically work for all types of organizations, including financial institutions, investment banks, mutual funds, pension funds, hedge funds and securities firms.
+They also provide internal support for a business financial review, analysis, and forecasting.
+Financial Analysts can play many roles – Securities Analysts, Investment Analysts, and Rating Analysts.
+They typically work for all types of organizations, including financial institutions, investment banks, mutual funds, pension funds, hedge funds, and securities firms.

 Financial Analyst is a vague term that leaves its definition up to the company that is hiring for the position.
 By looking at the various paths, possible pitfalls, personality traits, and paths to the position in advance, this book can help